-- If the height difference exceeds 10 ~ 30mm engine power perfromance is likely to be reduced as a result of increased water resistance to the gear case assembly. - Attaching the Stern Bracket After positioning the Stern Bracket, fix it with clamp screws then drill four the engine with the supplied bolts (M12 x 105mm) and nuts.
+- If the height difference exceeds 10 ~ 30mm (0.4 ~ 1.2 in.) engine power perfromance is likely to be reduced as a result of increased water resistance to the gear case assembly. - 4 Attaching the Clamp Bracket After positioning the Clamp Bracket, fix it with clamp screws then drill four holes in the transom board, matching the holes in the Clamp Bracket.
+Secure the engine with the supplied bolts (M12 x 105mm) and nuts.
 Be sure to use the washers.
-Use the larger diameter washers inside of the transom board and use the small diameter washers outside of the stern bracket.
+Use the larger diameter washers inside of the transom board and use the small diameter washers outside of the clamp bracket.